enviroCar/enviroCaR/README.md

 ## Usage

-There are two demos, importDemo and trackAggregationDemo; take a look at them to see how to use the package:
+There are two demos (importDemo and trackAggregationDemo) take a look at them to see how to use the package:

 ```
 library(enviroCaR)
-demo(importDemo) #
+demo(importDemo)
 ```

 ## About